Following is the full written testimony of Dr. Jasser:

 We must not coddle Muslim communities which will only further separate Muslims out.
 Trying to suppress what can be painful speech about Islam at society's fringes will actually paradoxically feed an unintended consequence of fomenting non-Muslim fears of Islam.
 Citizens who cannot have their real fears heard and their speech exercised will be stifled from the public sector and push underground resentment that will only foment.

-prevented in all its forms, but it actually hurts Muslims for a government based in universal rights of all to pay special attention to protecting "Islam" from harsh critique versus protecting all
+societies and prevented in all its forms, but it actually hurts Muslims for a government based in universal rights of all to pay special attention to protecting "Islam" from harsh critique versus

-human beings of faith or no faith from actual bigotry.
-The "special" treatment of Muslims will actually backfire and cause our communities to be cultural derided, hated, and feared more because our
+protecting all human beings of faith or no faith from actual bigotry.
+The "special" treatment of Muslims will actually backfire and cause our communities to be cultural derided, hated, and feared

 Brief Background on American Islamic Forum